 While the UK fashion crowd's first port of call for such a search would be ASOS, TopShop or Zara, I'm making a conscious effort to steer as clear from high-street stores as much as possible, particularity the ones that are un-famously synonymous with fast-fashion and unethical procedures.
 Instead, I've been searching for smaller, conscious, more alternative brands that champion the sustainable fashion and slow fashion movement, providing unique and timeless footwear that I'm sure you'll love as much as I do.

+One thing I will say, and the one thing that I'm certainly not loving as much, is the cost.
+You'll quickly realise that these shoes ain't cheap, and could easily be dismissed as not being accessible enough.
+It's a problem I've discussed before on this blog; sustainable clothing brands and slow fashion options usually come in at a higher price point, and it deters a lot of people from making the important switch-over from fast-fashion.
 This is where our consumer psyche kicks in, reminding us that spending large amounts of money on one item is bad, but still allowing us to think that buying 10 items for the same price is good.
 If you are investing in a sturdy, well made, versatile pair of shoes such as black ankle boots, then you absolutely should not feel guilty about spending a bit more for them.
 Of course, don't buy anything that you can't afford.
 You'd have to be doing pretty well for yourself if you could just see a pair of boots you like and drop £150+ on them there and then.
 Save up, invest, wear again and again...

 I'm starting with one of my favourite shoe brands.
 Miista is celebrating its 10th anniversary in 2020, with some absolute show-stoppers to boot.
 I was obsessed with these rainbow mules in the Summer, but as my priority has shifted, I've found myself ogling over their A/W boot collection.
 Especially the Oliana black leather boots.
 These mid-calf boots have an elongated synthetic stretch ankle, a nod to the sock-style trend that has been dominating footwear collections in the latest seasons, making them the perfect on-trend-but-still-timeless shoes.